Tomarron/gem/README.md

 | CPU       | Intel(R) Core(TM) i7-4720HQ CPU @ 2.60GHz 8 Cores|
 | Memory    | 8G                                               |

-The benchmark was tested at my laptop, I will send a pull request to [go-web-framework-benchmark](https://github.com/smallnest/go-web-framework-benchmark) when the first stable version was released.
+The benchmark comes from my laptop, I will send a pull request to [go-web-framework-benchmark](https://github.com/smallnest/go-web-framework-benchmark) when the first stable version was released.

 ## Quick Start